marcocunha/smart-home/docs/hardware.md

 # Hardware

-This page described the hardware i'm using.
+This page described the hardware I'm using.
 Whenever is possible, I try to use low energy consumption devices.

 ## Home Server